merely-useful/py-rse/index.md

 :   To add data to the end of an existing file instead of overwriting the previous contents of that file.
 Overwriting is the default, so most programming languages require programs to be explicit about wanting to append instead.

 **assertion**<a id="assertion"></a>
 :   A \gref{Boolean}{boolean} expression that must be \gref{true}{true} at a certain point in a program.
 Assertions may be built into the language (e.g., \gref{Python}{python}'s `assert` statement) or provided as functions (e.g., \gref{R}{r_language}'s `stopifnot`).
 They are often used in testing, but are also put in \gref{production code}{production_code} to check that it is behaving correctly.
-In many languages, assertions should not be used to perform data-validation as they may be silently dropped by compilers and interpreters under optimization conditions.
+In many languages, assertions should not be used to perform data validation as they may be silently dropped by compilers and interpreters under optimization conditions.
 Using assertions for data validation can therefore introduce security risks.
-Unlike many languages, R does not have an `assert` statement which can be disabled, and so use of \gref{package}{package} such as `assertr` for data validation does not create security holes.
+Unlike many languages, R does not have an `assert` statement which can be disabled, and so use of a \gref{package}{package} such as `assertr` for data validation does not create security holes.

 **authentic task**<a id="authentic_task"></a>
-:   A task which contains important elements of things that learners would do in real (non-classroom situations).
+:   A task which contains important elements of things that learners would do in real life (non-classroom situations).

 **auto-completion**<a id="auto_completion"></a>
-:   A feature that allows the user to finish a word or code quickly through the use of pressing the TAB key to list possible words or code from which the user can select.
+:   A feature that allows the user to finish a word or code quickly by pressing the TAB key to list possible words or code from which the user can select.

 **automatic variable**<a id="automatic_variable"></a>
 :   A variable that is automatically given a value in a \gref{build rule}{build_rule}.
 For example, Make automatically assigns the name of a rule's \gref{target}{build_target} to the automatic variable `$@`.
 Automatic variables are frequently used when writing \gref{pattern rules}{pattern_rule}.
 See also: [Makefile](#makefile)